Kadamban: Production

-In January 2015, Ragava and Vikram Prabhu announced that they would work on an action adventure film together, with Ilaiyaraaja signed on to compose the film's music.
-The film was reported to be titled as Thanni Kaattu Raja, but was postponed.
+In January 2015, Ragava and Vikram Prabhu announced that they would work on an action adventure film together.
+Ilaiyaraaja was signed on to compose the film's music.
+The film was reported to be titled Thanni Kaattu Raja.
+It was postponed.

-In December 2015, Ragava announced that he would make the action adventure film with Arya in the lead role, and that it would be set in the backdrop of a jungle.
-Catherine Tresa was signed on as heroine, while Yuvan Shankar Raja was soon after announced as the film's music composer.
+In December 2015, Ragava announced that he would make the action adventure film with Arya in the lead role and that it would be set in the backdrop of a jungle.
+Catherine Tresa was signed on as the heroine, while Yuvan Shankar Raja was announced as the film's music composer.
 For his role in the film, Arya underwent a very rigorous training, he took charge of his lifestyle, underwent a complete makeover and sported a striking muscular physique.
 The film began shooting in March 2016 in the forests of Kodaikanal and the terrain was rough and challenging.
 The team realised this shoot was going to be like no other, they took on every challenge the jungle had to throw at them; even as simple as mobile network coverage was hard to find, the team requested local operators to put up four communications towers.
 In May 2016, the film's actual title was revealed to be Kadamban.
 For the shooting of the climax scene, 70 elephants were used.
 Catherine Tresa says that, Kadamban is a saga with a social message to love forest and the simple ways of nature; this is indeed an eye opener for the betterment of the country.